Star Trek Voyager Across the Unknown: Every Hidden Technology and How to Steal Them

 Finding these upgrades requires scouring the sector map for Points of Interest featuring golden titles referencing classic episodes.
 Sometimes the RNG gods hate you and a required location refuses to spawn.
 When that happens, I highly recommend restarting the sector and reloading your save.
 You also unlock a massive chunk of these technologies by passing brutal skill checks during specific side missions.

-If you are tired of missing out on crucial upgrades because you picked the wrong dialogue option, I have compiled the complete list of every hidden technology, where it hides, and exactly what hoops you need to jump through to get it.
+Since my original run through the Delta Quadrant, the community has uncovered even more obscure secrets.
+We are talking about tech locked behind a microscopic ten percent chance on a yellow skill check.
+If you are tired of missing out on crucial upgrades because you picked the wrong dialogue option or the dice rolled against you, I have compiled the complete and updated list of every hidden technology, where it hides, and exactly what hoops you need to jump through to get it.

 Sectors 1 Through 4: The Early Scavenge